bismuthfoundation/TornadoWallet/README.md

 # TornadoWallet

-A Python/HTML Wallet based upon the Tornado framework
+A Python/HTML Wallet based upon the Tornado framework.

+> **EXTREME WIP** Lots of work, ongoing, to be considered immature until further notice.

 # Proof of concept